 Below 200% Poverty Level

-Black and American Indian/Alaska Native people are more than twice as likely to live in or near poverty than King County average.
+Black and American Indian/Alaska Native people are more than twice as likely to live in or near poverty than the King County average.

-From 2017-2021, 17.9% of King County residents had a household income less than 200% of the federal poverty level.
-In 2019, this would have been an annual income of less than $51,853 for a family of four including two children.
+From 2018-2022, 17.7% of King County residents had a household income less than 200% of the federal poverty level.
+In 2022, this would have been an annual income of less than $55,500 for a family of four including two children.

-• Gender: Women were more likely to have an income less than 200% of the federal poverty level than men (19.7% and 16.6% respectively).
+Gender: Women were more likely to have an income less than 200% of the federal poverty level than men (19.4% and 16.3% respectively).
 Groups that are impacted the most by the wage gap include women and people of color.

-• Region and city/neighborhood: People in South King County were more likely to live in households with incomes of less than 200% of the federal poverty level (23.4%) compared to all other regions.
-People in East King County had the lowest rate of being in or near poverty (10.1%).
-Among cities and neighborhoods, Seattle – University District (52.1%) and North Highline/White Center (38.4%) experienced the highest rates of people in households with an income less than 200% of the federal poverty level while Sammamish had the lowest rate (4.9%).
+Region and city/neighborhood: People residing in South King County had the highest rate of having a household income of less than 200% of the federal poverty level (22.6%) compared to all other regions.
+People residing in East King County had the lowest rate of being in or near poverty (10.6%).
+Among cities and neighborhoods, Seattle – University District (54.3%) and West Kent (38.3%) experienced the highest rates of people in households with an income less than 200% of the federal poverty level, while Sammamish had the lowest rate (6.0%).

-• Trends: The proportion of King County residents who lived in households with an income less than 200% of the federal poverty level decreased from 2012 to 2019, then increased from 2019 to 2021.
-Washington State experienced an overall decrease from 2012 to 2021.
+Trends: The proportion of King County residents with incomes below 200% of the federal poverty level decreased from 2013 to 2019, then increased from 2019 to 2021.
+Overall, Washington State experienced a collective decrease from 2013 to 2022.

 Notes & Sources